ansible/community-docs/maintaining.rst

 The important project-scale decisions are made by the community and the streeting committee at weekly IRC meetings in the ``#ansible-community`` IRC channel.
 See the `meeting schedule <>https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_.

-If you want to see what is on the agenda, refer to issues in the `community-topics repository <https://github.com/ansible-community/community-topics>`_.
-If you want to submit a topic, create an issue there.
+If you want to see what is on the agenda, refer to the issues in the `community-topics repository <https://github.com/ansible-community/community-topics>`_.
+If you want to submit a topic, create an issue in the repository.

 Committing
 ==========

 Maintainers review and merge pull requests following the `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_, `Review checklist <review_checklist.rst>`_, and the `Committer guidelines <https://docs.ansible.com/ansible/devel/community/committer_guidelines.html>`_.

 There can be two kinds of maintainers: :ref:`collection maintainers <Collection maintainers>` and :ref:`module maintainers <Module maintainers>`.